-The Dynamics of the Unfolding National Debate [Time: 60 minutes]
+Engaging in the National Debate and Taking Action for a Sustainable Local Economy [Time: 120 minutes]

-- Handout "Federal Budget Timeline: Opportunities to Take Action" (found in Training Materials)

-- Butcher paper
+- Handout "Federal Budget Timeline: Opportunities to Take Action" (found in Training - Materials) - Two Handouts on "Local Editorial on defense transition and Scenario" - Butcher paper and Markers

-- Markers

-- To motivate and empower participants to take action individually and collectively to redirect federal spending away from the Pentagon and into key social programs, education, and job creation. - To understand how they as individuals can connect to the larger movement and take action. - To leave the training motivated to take action.
+- To motivate and empower participants to take action individually and collectively to redirect federal spending away from the Pentagon and into key social programs, job creation, and defense transition. - To understand the vital role of local engagement and action in changing national spending priorities and preparing for defense transition. - To explore how defense industry transition fits in their local economy. - To leave the training with a sense of how all can work towards an economy that works for all.

-Facilitator: "The purpose of this session is to begin to develop effective strategies for cutting Pentagon spending."
+Facilitator: "The purpose of this session is to begin to develop effective strategies for intervening in the federal budget process and plan for defense transition in your state/area."

-• Review the Federal Budget Timeline handout.
+Quickly review the Federal Budget Timeline handout.
 Where are we in the annual budget process?
-What, if any, are the special circumstances that are driving the decision-making process in the short, medium and longer term?
+What, if any, are the special circumstances driving the decisionmaking process in the short, medium and longer term?
 Elections?
 Budget gridlock?
+(10 min.)